troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 reduce overhead.
 On my test system, it reduced the run time from 134 seconds to 14 seconds.

-To check that caching is occurring, you can use "redis-cli stat" to monitor keys/memory usage of the redis server.
+To check that redis caching is occurring, you can use "redis-cli stat" to monitor keys/memory usage of the redis server.
 The server must have enough space to hold the cached data (maxmemory setting in the redis server's redis.conf).

+File caching is an alternative to redis and can be used if you have a fast filesystem.

 * --cache-driver
 Currently only "Redis" is tested and needs the extra Perl modules installed.
-The "File" backend appears to work but requires a fast drive/tmpfs to provide peak performance and needs File would need the "--cache-purge-expired" option to ensure old entries are expired.
+The "File" backend appears to work but requires a fast drive/tmpfs to provide peak performance and File would need the "--cache-purge-expired" option to ensure old entries are expired.
 * --cache-namespace-extra
 Extra text to use when generating a cache namespace.
 This is used if